It’s a big call - but hear us out.

 Multichannel and seamless experiences aim to remove friction and delight customers with simple and effective interactions - but in a competitive market, creating exceptional value driven experiences for customers is the key to loyalty.

-With a flexible underlying data model, a rich graph of identity knowledge can securely use enriched and connected data to further explore new products and services for the customer, offer more individualized journeys, find areas for cost-cutting and identify new potential revenue streams.
+With a flexible underlying data model, a rich graph of identity data can securely use enriched and connected data to further explore new products and services for the customer, offer more individualized journeys, find areas for cost-cutting and identify new potential revenue streams.

 This could look like creating more attractive offers, cross-sell with partners, geo-specific offers and gaining the edge on competitors through tailored experiences.